Continuing Education Activity

 Thus, children can develop appropriate hearing and speech with timely intervention; however, the hearing may never be at the level of normally developed ears.
 There is also a very significant rate of re-stenosis of a repaired atretic canal, approaching 40%.
 This will depend on the initial cause of the atresia/stenosis.
 Acquired atresia that is non-autoimmune has the best long-term results.
 Congenital atresia in the setting of concurrent autoimmune or genetic conditions carries the worst prognosis.
 It may be better treated with surgery solely to eliminate cholesteatoma but with bone-conduction hearing aids for hearing restoration.

 Complications of untreated congenital aural atresia include delayed language development and severe learning disabilities.
 Patients with stenotic ear canals are also at increased risk of external canal cholesteatomas, which can erode through the middle ear and thus require surgical intervention.

 The most common postoperative complications of aural atresia repair include lateralization of the tympanic membrane graft (25%), restenosis of the canal (8%), temporomandibular joint dysfunction (2%), and facial nerve paralysis (1%).
 Other complications include taste disturbance, sensorineural hearing loss, conductive hearing loss, infection, and vertigo.

 Postoperative and Rehabilitation Care

-Packing is often left in the external auditory canal for 3 weeks.
-A postoperative audiogram is recommended 6-8 weeks after surgery.
+Packing is often left in the external auditory canal for three weeks.
+A postoperative audiogram is recommended 6 to 8 weeks after surgery.